ShambhaviC/Environment_tracking_2019_2020/README.md

 |Cage        |-         |Cage number|
 |IdLabel     |-         |Short unique identifying label for each bat|

-## 7. Content of "m.firstnight.blockbin.nofirstblock.rda" file
+## 7. Content of "m.trends.volumebins.allvaryingslopes.rda" file

-This file is the output of the statistical model described in the RMarkdown file SRL.Rmd in the code chunk "first-night-first-block-removed"

-## 8. Content of "m.firstnight.blockbin.lastthreeblocks.rda" file

-This file is the output of the statistical model described in the RMarkdown file SRL.Rmd in the code chunk "first-night-first-two-blocks-removed"

-## 9. Content of "m.dayblockbin.laternights.rda" file

-This file is the output of the statistical model described in the RMarkdown file SRL.Rmd in the code chunk "second-and-third-nights-analysis"
+This file is the output of the statistical model described in the RMarkdown file envtracking.Rmd in the code chunk "trends-model-conditional-effects"

 For further information contact: shambhavic21@gmail.com